-The law, including legislation pertaining to hazardous work, does not apply to the informal sector.
+The law, including legislation pertaining to minimum wage, hours, and hazardous work, does not apply to the informal sector.
 According to data from the Ministry of Finance, the informal sector employed 72 percent of the workforce.
 Domestic workers, a large percentage of the working population, especially of working women, were inadequately protected and particularly vulnerable to exploitative working conditions, with many receiving less than minimum wage for long hours of work.